 Here is your assignment for today:

 Find things in your life that you are accustomed to speaking negatively about.
 Then replace your negative statements with positive ones.

 Remember, a negative statement is anything you wouldn’t want to be true; anything that you wouldn’t want to happen.

 A positive statement is anything you WOULD want to be true.
 Anything you DO want to happen.

 Have you found something you need to start speaking positively about?
 What is it, and what positive words are you going to start saying?
 I’d love to hear!
 Leave a comment below.

 Related: The Power of Encouragement

 If you need help with this subject, I highly recommend Joyce Meyer’s book, “The Secret Power of Speaking God’s Word“ (Amazon affiliate link).
 It’s a book of positive, Scriptural confessions you can speak over yourself.
 It will teach you how to speak life into your situation, instead of death.
 This book has helped me get through many dark nights!

-Also, if you'd like a free resource, I encourage you to subscribe to get my blog posts by email, and download the free, printable blessing cards that I offer to my subscribers.
-These cards contain 76 powerful blessings that you can speak over yourself, your emotions, your finances, your family, etc. They are mostly one-sentence blessings, so they're easy, and they're all biblical.
+Also, if you’d like a free resource, I encourage you to subscribe to get my email updates, and download the free, printable blessing cards that I offer to my subscribers.
+These cards contain 76 powerful blessings that you can speak over yourself, your emotions, your finances, your family, etc. They are mostly one-sentence blessings, so they’re easy, and they’re all biblical.
 I believe you will love them!